SQL as Data Manipulation Language

 UPDATE student SET CITY = ‘Lahore’ WHERE City = ‘Multan’.

-In the above statement, if WHERE clause is omitted then all rows of ‘STUDENT’ table will be modified with the value ‘Lahore’ in the city column.
+In the above statement, if the WHERE clause is omitted then all rows of the ‘STUDENT’ table will be modified with the value ‘Lahore’ in the city column.
 Similarly, to modify the values of more than one column, they are separated values by commas after the SET value.

 The DELETE Statement